MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/change-a-user-name-and-email-address.md

 2. Select the user's name, and then on the **Account** tab select **Manage email aliases**.

-3. Choose **Set as Primary** for the email address that you want to set as the primary email address for that person.
+3. Select **Set as Primary** for the email address that you want to set as the primary email address for that person.

     **IMPORTANT**: You won't see this option to Set as Primary if you purchased Office 365 from GoDaddy or another Partner service that provides a management console.
 Instead, sign in to the GoDaddy / partner's management console to set the primary alias.

     Also, you'll only see this option if you're an Office 365 global admin.
 If you don't see the option, you don't have permissions to change a user's name and primary email address.

 4. You'll see a big yellow warning that you're about to change the person's sign-in information.
-Choose **Save**, then **Close**.
+Select **Save**, then **Close**.

 5. Tell the person the following information: